NYT cuts sports desk to focus on The Athletic

 - "Under our plan, the digital homepage, newsletters, social feeds, the sports landing page and the print section will draw from even more of the approximately 150 stories The Athletic produces each day chronicling leagues, teams and players across the United States and around the globe."

-Catch up quick: The Times acquired The Athletic for $550 million in cash in early 2021.
-The deal was meant to help bolster The Times' subscriber base while also helping more readers create a daily habit with its journalism.
+Catch up quick: The Times acquired The Athletic for $550 million in cash in early 2022.
+The deal was meant to help bolster the Times' subscriber base while also helping more readers create a daily habit with its journalism.

-Note: Editor's note: This article has been corrected to reflect that the NYT bought The Athletic in 2022 (not in 2021).